puzzle/gitlab-ci-cd-training/content/en/docs/02/pipeline_structure.md

 The pipeline has basically two parts, the header with global settings followed by the stages.

-There exist two basic concepts within the pipeline, jobs ans stages.
+There exist two basic concepts within the pipeline, jobs and stages.

 **Jobs**, which define what to do.
 For example, jobs that compile or test code.